DariusLB/Best-README-Template/JS_PROJ_README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-For completing this project you will need to use the free fake API name JSONPlaceholder from typicode. * [JSONPlaceholder](https://jsonplaceholder.typicode.com/)
+For completing this project you will need to use the free fake API named [JSONPlaceholder](https://jsonplaceholder.typicode.com/) from typicode.

 ### Prerequisites